 Day 2 Seward

-Just over two hours south of Anchorage on the scenic Seward Highway is the port community of Seward.
-Seward is the gateway to Kenai Fjords National Park, a hot spot for viewing wildlife like humpback and orca whales, sea lions, otters, puffins and more.
-Charter a boat from the busy small boat harbor to fish for trophy halibut.
-Spend time at the Alaska SeaLife Center learning about the area’s sea creatures, or hike out to Exit Glacier with your camera for a scenic photo opp.
+Get up early for the 125-mile drive south to the port community of Seward.
+Charter a boat from the busy small boat harbor to fish for trophy halibut, and keep an eye out for wildlife as you fish: Seward is the gateway to Kenai Fjords National Park, a hot spot for viewing wildlife like humpback whales, orcas, sea lions, otters, puffins and more.
+Once your fishing charter returns, spend an hour or two at the Alaska SeaLife Center, a combination rehabilitation and research facility for marine wildlife, or hike out to Exit Glacier with your camera for a scenic photo op.

-From Seward, head back north and connect with the westbound Sterling Highway.
-In two hours, you’ll reach the town of Soldotna.
-On the way, stop in at Cooper Landing, an outpost at the beginning of the world-famous Kenai River.
-Cooper Landing is a popular pullout for scenic float trips and offers excellent guided fishing trips, hiking and horseback riding.
-Follow the river south to Soldotna and charter a guided fishing tour on the river to catch some of the largest king salmon in the world.
-Soldotna also offers a number of boardwalks and public fish walks to give anglers easier access to bank fishing.
-The Kenai National Wildlife Refuge nearby offers family-friendly attractions and displays on the life cycles of salmon.
+From Seward, it’s a 95-mile drive to the inland fishing town of Soldotna.
+Along the way you’ll have a chance to stop in at Cooper Landing, an outpost at the beginning of the world-famous Kenai River.
+Cooper Landing offers excellent guided fishing trips, scenic float trips, hiking and horseback riding.
+If you want an exotic, uncrowded experience, stop and fish here.
+If you want access to more services, more guides and a number of boardwalks and public fish walks that give independent anglers easier access to bank fishing, keep going to Soldotna and fish there.
+For any non-fishers in your party, the nearby Kenai National Wildlife Refuge offers family-friendly attractions and displays on the life cycles of salmon.

 Day 4 Homer

-From Soldotna, drive another hour or so to your last stop in Homer, located at the end of the Sterling Highway – and the western terminus of the U.S. road system.
-Homer is one of the premier halibut fishing destinations in the state.
-The eclectic port community is off the cruise circuit and a popular destination for independent travelers and fishermen.
-It’s also the gateway to the 350,000-acre Kachemak Bay State Wilderness Park.
-Try netting a record-breaking halibut from a fishing charter in Kachemak Bay, or rent a rod and reel from a local outfitter and cast a line from the banks of the Homer Spit lagoon, known by locals as the “Fishing Hole.”
-The Homer Spit is a 4.5-mile long piece of land that stretches out into the bay.
-King salmon can be caught here from mid-May until the end of June; silver salmon are plentiful in August.
-Many companies throughout Alaska will pack and freeze your catch and ship home for you.
+Your last stop is in Homer, another 75 miles down the road from Soldotna.
+Homer marks the western terminus of the contiguous U.S. road system and some of the best halibut fishing in the world.
+It’s also the gateway to the spectacular, remote Kachemak Bay State Park and State Wilderness Park.
+Try netting a record-breaking halibut from a fishing charter in Kachemak Bay, or rent a rod and reel from a local outfitter and cast a line from the banks of the Homer Spit lagoon, known by locals simply as the “the fishing hole.”
+Depending on the season, both king and silver salmon are plentiful here.

-Optional add-on: Board an Alaska Marine Highway ferry for Kodiak Island.
-Kodiak is a renowned sportfishing destination and offers a multitude of tours and charter fishing excursions, including fly-out wilderness fishing in remote locations in Alaska’s Southwest region.
+Board an Alaska Marine Highway ferry for the 11-hour sailing to Kodiak Island, or take a regional flight to the island.
+Kodiak is a renowned sportfishing destination and offers a multitude of tours and charter fishing excursions, including remote wilderness lodges that can only be accessed by float plane.